-- 1. Log on to the TRITON console and connect to the Web Security manager. - 2.
+- 1. Log on to the Web module of the TRITON Manager. - 2.
 Navigate to the Settings > Network Agent > <IP address> page for a Network Agent instance. - 3.
 Select a Network Agent NIC. - 4.
-Clear the check box next to Log HTTP requests. - 5.
+In the Integrations section, clear the check box next to Log HTTP requests. - 5.
 Click OK, then click OK again to cache your changes. - 6.
 Repeat steps 2-5 for each Network Agent instance and NIC. - 7.
 Click Save and Deploy to implement your changes.